 You don’t have to spend a ton of money on a computer for college.
-A standard set up will be sufficient for most online students who aren’t in computer programming or design-specific fields.
-On a very limited budget you won’t be getting all the bells and whistles, but you can get a solid machine with a decent processor, plenty of storage space, and web browsing capabilities.
+A standard setup will be sufficient for most online students who aren’t in computer programming or design-specific fields.
+You won’t be getting all the bells and whistles on a minimal budget, but you can get a solid machine with a decent processor, plenty of storage space, and web browsing capabilities.

 ShopGoodwill.com: If you love finding great deals at your local thrift store, give this online version a try.
-At the time of publication there were multiple laptops available and one even as low as $21!
+There were multiple laptops available at the time of publication and one even as low as $21!

 Government Auction Sites:

-State items can be found by clicking on the links below –
+For State items, click on the links below –

 UBid.com: With over 5 million registered users, Ubid has become a great resource for everyday item auctions.
 They sell new, overstocked, and refurbished items on their site.
 At the time of publication, the site had a handful of tablets available and 2 laptops priced at just over $100.
 Check back often as inventory seems to fluctuate frequently.

 AuctionZip.com is another popular live auction site that occasionally carries computers and electronics.
 The website lists both live auctions and auctions that are coming soon.
-You’ll need to register in order to place a bid.
-After that you can go straight to the live auctions to see what is happening in real time.
+You’ll need to register to place a bid.
+After that, you can go straight to the live auctions to see what is happening in real-time.

-WebStore.com has over 300,000 registered users and that base is rapidly.
+WebStore.com has over 300,000 registered users, and that base is rapid.
 Seller’s aren’t required to pay for listings since the site is supported by advertisements and donations, helping to keep auction prices low.
 At the time of publication, Webstore.com had several brand-new laptops available at some very competitive prices.

 Tips for buying a laptop on an auction site